chunlinli/grivet/README.md

 ```
 The simulation results will be stored in `./simulations/primary_results/part2/setting1/` and the summary will be printed and stored in `./simulations/summary_results/part2/setting1/`.

+## Citing information

+The code is maintained on [GitHub](https://github.com/chunlinli/grivet).
+This project is in development.

+Implementing the structure learning algorithms is error-prone.
+If you spot any error, please file an issue [here](https://github.com/chunlinli/grivet/issues) or contact me via [email](mailto:chen7019@umn.edu) --
+I will be grateful to be informed.

 ## References

 [1] Frot, B., Nandy, P., & Maathuis, M. H.  (2019).